uzairAK/My_Projects/README.md

 # My Projects
 This repository is just the listing of my projects done by me.
-This is to showcase my designing and development skills
+This is to showcase my designing and development skills.
+Some of them are incomplete so they may act weird but you may get the idea...
 ## Node Projects
 [Medical Researcher](https://medical-researcher.herokuapp.com/)